Alfresco/alfresco-docker-base-java/README.md

 #### Java

-Either Java 11 or Java 17 can used used to build images using the `JAVA_MAJOR` build argument.
+Either Java 11 or Java 17 can be used to build images using the `JAVA_MAJOR` build argument.

 > Both OpenJDK versions bellow can be built from the JDK or the JRE distribution (using the JDIST build argument)